North Arm Cove, New South Wales: North Arm Cove Initiative

 In 2019 group of landowners, with assistance from team of architect and planners from DESIM-Arch, has created "North Arm Cove Initiative".
 Aim of the Initiative is to promote urban development of North Arm Cove respecting planning heritage of Walter Burley and Marion Mahony Griffin and creating regenerative, resilient, sustainable community.

 One of the first activities of the Initiative was organizing an Australia-wide student research competition "Back to the future - North Arm Cove", seeking to engage the vision of young architects and planners for the future of regional urban living in Australia.
 The competition involved initial two weeks of lectures/online presentations by experts in heritage, urban planning, infrastructure and sustainability.
 The winning submission was from the "Back on Track" team.

 In 2022, a peer reviewed research paper by DESIM-Arch's Tatjana Djuric-Simovic and Dejan Simovic - "Back to the future - North Arm Cove Initiative" was presented at international SEEDS Conference (Sustainable Ecological Engineering Design for Society) in Bristol, UK.
 The paper was awarded a High Commendation in the Project Management category.
 A research paper has outlined a framework for planning, designing and developing sustainable communities based on Circular Economy principles.
 The paper contains a PESTEL analysis of constraints and opportunities for North Arm Cove's urban development, as well as proposal for innovative, collaborative development framework through "Sustainability Research Centre - SRCe".

 Authorities

 In December 2022, "Hunter Regional Plan 2041" was amended with inclusion of "PLANNING PRIORITY 6: Consider historical paper subdivisions" stating that:Local strategic planning by MidCoast Council has examined the constraints to development within paper subdivisions at North Arm Cove, Pindimar, Bundabah and Carrington, and made recommendations for future use.
 Preliminary analysis indicates that in many of these sites, infrastructure provision for urban development is prohibitively expensive and environmental constraints are significant.

-Further investigation will identify whether options exist that could enable cost effective development.
+Further investigation will identify whether options exist that could enable cost effective development.In March 2024, Department of Planning, Housing and Infrastructure has made determination on proposed MidCoast Draft LEP (Local Environment Plan) that directs Council to make amendments to proposal before it gets on exhibition:(m) amend the proposed local environmental plan for paper subdivision sites to: i. seek to apply a C4 Environmental Living zone and 5 hectare minimum lot size,Requirement for reducing minimum lot size to actual lots in subdivision is that Development Proposal is prepared addressing issues of services of the area.

+It is expected that MidCoast LEP will be operational early in 2025.